-United State’s Central Intelligence Agency’s Middle East Representative, Roger Ferris, is based in Amman, Jordan, and is keeping a watch on a ‘safe house’ and believes it to be frequented by young Muslim males.
+Roger Ferris, is based in Amman, Jordan, and is keeping a watch on a ‘safe house’ and believes it to be frequented by young Muslim males.
 He has information that Al Saleem may be behind terrorist attacks, but lacks any evidence to apprehend him or any of his associates.
-His plan to implicate Dubai-based Architect, Omar Sadiki, not only fails, his Iranian girlfriend, Aisha, gets abducted, and he must decide whether to surrender himself to her abductors to negotiate her release or leave her to their mercy. –IMDb

 By no means a defining moment in the careers of Scott, DiCaprio, or Crowe - but certainly an entertaining and thrilling (not to forget entirely fictional) take on the situation in the Middle East.
 The story is remarkably one-dimensional for a Ridley Scott film, but regardless, what would have been a run of the mill America-finding-terrorists action flick turned out to be a fairly stylish thriller.

-The opening monologue had me really exicted - it truly showcases William Monahan's brilliance as a writer.
+The opening monologue had me really exicted -- it truly showcases William Monahan's brilliance as a writer.
 Too bad the rest of the film was mostly unspectacular.
 I also feel like Crowe gave the better performance but was overshadowed by hype for the "bigger" actor.
-He convinced and compelled me way more than Denzel in American Gangster, too.
+He convinced me more than Denzel in American Gangster, too.